Your employee retention strategies need to be more than, “Great job!”, “Nice work!” or “Well done!”

 For as little as a few hundred dollars, you can improve your team’s performance by almost half.
 Even buying a catered lunch for everyone costs more, and that doesn’t have much of an effect.

-When it comes to weighing costs and benefits, there’s no question that purchasing awards for your top performers is worth it.
+When it comes to weighing costs and benefits, there’s no question that purchasing awards for your top performers are worth it.

 - Communication: Once you’ve made a plan, announce the new program.
 Be sure to make the process transparent so that everyone feels that they have the opportunity to win.
 This is also the time to build excitement around the upcoming awards.
 Show enthusiasm when presenting, and explain the purpose behind what you’re doing.

-- Support: Give specific feedback to individuals about how they’re doing in regards to the factors being measured.
+- Support: Give specific feedback to individuals about how they’re doing in regard to the factors being measured.
 For those who may not be meeting expectations, offer guidance and opportunities for improvement.

 - Presentation: When it’s time to hand out awards, make it a big deal!
 Your team has been working hard and has bought into the importance of the initiative, so it should feel like a celebration.
 You could consider a catered lunch or an awards banquet that includes significant others.
 When announcing winners, make it personal by preparing a few complimentary words about each one.